-In this sense, the inscriptions of Tiglath-pileser III (744-727 BCE) in his palace in Kalhu consist of detailed accounts of the Urartian campaign.
-It is remarkable that Tiglat-pileser III defeated Sarduri II and his allies west of the Euphrates in Kummuhu (the classic Commagene) in 743 BCE and claims to have besieged the capital Ṭušpa, but this is by no means certain.
-The Urartu campaign of the Assyrians in 735, which is recorded in the eponym lists, has so far only very unclear contours for us.
+The inscriptions of Tiglath-pileser III (744-727 BCE) in his palace in Kalhu, for example, contain detailed accounts of the Urartian campaign.
+Although it is remarkable that Tiglat-pileser III defeated Sarduri II and his allies west of the Euphrates in Kummuhu (classical Commagene) in 743 BCE and claimed to have set siege to Ṭušpa, the capital, this is by no means certain.
+The Assyrians’ Urartu campaign of 735 BCE, though recorded in the eponym lists, remains quite unclear to us.